mianzhang/RLIF/GUIDE.md

 8. Qwen3-1.7B (nothink) trained on `logicif80000.parquet`

 Please run `python generate_train_recipes.py` to generate the corresponding training scripts.
 After I get these models, I will test them on various benchmarks lile reasoning, tool calling, coding and so forth.

+#### Stage 2
+We move forward to explore how to merge logicif into RL training to avoid the performance drop in multi-step problem solving tasks.
+- strategy 1: simple 1:1 ratio merging
+- strategy 2: dynamically adjust the sampling weights between IF and LogicIF data based on the online training rewards, sampling more from data source with lower rewards.
+- strategy 3: because the LogicIF data has complexity scores, we design a Reward-Gated Curriculum with Recency-Weighted Interval Sampling strategy: a) the LogicIF data are divided into a intital interval + remaining N even intervals according to the complexity scores; a) during training, we set a reward threshold (0.5) where the model unlocks harder intervals only if it can achieve the reward larger than a reward threshold.
+We also optionally can decay the sampling weights of older intervals.

+So, for this stage, let's first train Qwen1.7B with thinking:
+1. Qwen3-1.7B (think) trained on fixed 1:1 IF and LogicIF data.
+2. Qwen3-1.7B (think) trained on IF and LogicIF data with dynamically adjust the sampling weights.
+3. Qwen3-1.7B (think) trained on IF and LogicIF data with reward-gated curriculum.
+4. Qwen3-1.7B (think) trained on IF and LogicIF data with reward-gated curriculum + interval decay.